 Nuts and seeds.
-Almonds, cashews, walnuts, sunflower, pumpkin and flax seeds contain protein as well as being a good source of many other vitamins and minerals needed by our bodies.
+Almonds, cashews, walnuts, sunflower, pumpkin and flax seeds contain protein as well as being a good source of many other vitamins and minerals needed by an individual.

 Other sources.
 Whole grains, oats, barley and brown rice.
-Also, certain vegetables especially asparagus, broccoli, Brussels sprouts, cauliflower and avocado are also suitable sources of protein.
+Certain vegetables especially asparagus, broccoli, brussels sprouts, cauliflower and avocado are also suitable sources of protein.

 Supplements.
 Protein supplements such as shakes are available.
 It should be noted that these shakes may also contain sugars, sweeteners, colours and other artificial flavours to in order to improve the overall taste and should be used in moderation.